francoisferland/hbba_docker/README.md

 Docker config for HBBA running on ROS Indigo / Ubuntu 14.04.

+On Ubuntu, Docker can be installed with:

+    sudo apt-get install docker.io

+You then need to add your user to the 'docker' group to access the container manager.

+The image is available on Docker Hub as francoisferland/hbba.
+To obtain it, just use:

+    docker pull francoisferland/docker

-To build, use the build_docker.sh script.
+To re-build, use the build_docker.sh script.